 - St Paul’s Catacombs

 With more than 300 sunny days a year, Malta is definitely a tourist destination for those looking to enjoy some good weather.
 The small island doesn’t have a lot of sand beaches, but there are some good ones.
-And if you prefer to not get sand everywhere, there are a lot of terrific beach/pool clubs in Malta where you can soak the sun while sipping on a cocktail.
+And if you prefer to not get sand everywhere, there are a lot of terrific beach/pool clubs in Malta.
+There you can soak the sun while sipping on a cocktail and enjoying a good meal.

 5. Visit a Cathedral

-Malta is a catholic country and despite its size, there is a surprisingly amount of cathedrals on the islands, with a total of 313 churches in Malta and 46 in Gozo.
+Malta is a catholic country and despite its small size, there is a surprisingly amount of cathedrals on the islands.
+In total, there are 313 churches in Malta and 46 in Gozo.
 No matter if you are religious or not, exploring the architecture and artwork of some of the country’s churches is highly recommended.
-Some of the most beautiful churches in Malta includes:
+Some of the most beautiful churches in Malta include:

 - St John’s Co Cathedral (Valletta)